 The RTTW website is now open to register your intention to ride, or just to support the event, by making a £10 donation.
 You will receive a year bar for 2018 and your name can also be added to the scroll of attendance, recognising the contribution you have made and the pride and respect that you show for the sacrifice made by the names on the wall.
 You may also add a name to the scroll of remembrance.

-As we ride to and from the National Memorial Arboretum towards the end of our regular rideout season this is a good chance to think about those friends who have been members of Surrey Chapter during the last 27 glorous years but who are no longer with us.
+As we ride to and from the National Memorial Arboretum towards the end of our regular rideout season this is a good chance to think about those friends who were members of Surrey Chapter during the last 27 glorious years but who are no longer with us.
 This includes: Matthew Melly, David Carrick, Jeff Fallon, Carol Dube, Len and Margaret Harvey and Jim Basson.

 The ride will be around 140 miles each way at Motorway speed limits so if you are not comfortable with that style of riding then this trip won't suit you.